 3D Lapiplasty is a cutting-edge, minimally invasive procedure that can effectively treat bunions of all sizes.
 This type of surgery uses small titanium plates and screws to realign the bones in the foot, which results in a quicker, more comfortable recovery.
 Lapiplasty is a minimally-invasive procedure, and patients typically recover significantly more quickly than from traditional bunion surgery.

 At Northern Illinois Foot & Ankle Specialists, we strive to make it as simple as possible to find the relief you deserve.
-Just use our online scheduling tool to select a time that works for you.
-We’re also accepting walk-in appointments, so feel free to visit one of our convenient locations near you.
+Just use our to select a time that works for you.
+We’re also accepting walk-in appointments, so feel free to visit one of our convenient near you.